IgniteCoders/Android/README.md

 		public Face face;
 	}
   ```
+In this case we use the `BelongsTo` and `HasOne` annotations to say that `Nose` "belongs to" `Face`.
+While in the example A, a `Nose` "can be used by many" Faces because the foreign-key is placed in the table `Face`, in the example B the foreign-key is placed in the table Nose.

+This also affect the fetch type.
+If we annotate a field with `BelongsTo`, HQLite will use lazy fetch type to retrieve an empry object with its id.
+While in the other cases will use eager fetch type.

 The result of this is that we can create a `Face`, attach a Nose instance to it and when we save or delete the `Face` instance, HQLite will save or delete the `Nose`.
 In other words, saves and deletes will cascade from `Face` to the associated `Nose`:
   ```